What do you think is the most common hormonal disease of dogs? Diabetes? Thyroid?

 - Thin skin & slow wound healing

-These days, with the increased use of annual screening blood tests we find a raised Alkaline Phosphatase enzyme and diagnose the disease before anyone is aware it’s there.
+It’s interesting to compare these with the signs of hypothyroidism.
+These days, with the increased use of annual screening blood tests, a raised Alkaline Phosphatase enzyme allows us to suspect and diagnose the disease before anyone is aware it’s there.

 What Causes Cushings Disease?